 While children are far more likely to be victimized by a predator in a private setting—such as the home—sexual abuse at daycare does sometimes occur.
 Contrary to popular belief, it’s not just adults who perpetrate sex crimes against daycare children or children in child care.
 Other children are just as capable of abusing their fellows.

-Sexual Abuse at Daycare
+Sexual Abuse at Daycare or in Childcare

 It’s a common assumption that sexual molestation happens when the victim and the perpetrator are all alone, but that’s not the case.
 Sexual abuse may even take place when there are other children or even daycare supervisors nearby.